-A bank account number is a unique set of digits assigned to the account holder when you open a bank account.
+A bank account number is a unique set of digits assigned to the account when you open a bank account.
 Financial institutions will assign such numbers to each account you hold.
 Businesses and banks use these numbers to identify your account.
 A bank account number is not to be confused with the routing number, which identifies the financial institution.
 For this article, we’ll focus on the bank account number.

 How many digits is a bank account number?

 Bank account numbers typically consist of eight to 12 digits, but some account numbers could even contain up to 17 digits.
 You can find your account number on your checks or by accessing your account on your financial institution’s website or by contacting the bank directly.

 Is your debit card number the same as your bank account number?